-As of March 31, 2017, the Company had \$450,000 in receivables relating to the sale of its equity investment in Advantis Certified Staffing Solutions, Inc. As of December 31, 2016, the Company had \$500,000 in receivables relating to the sale of its equity investment in Advantis Certified Staffing Solutions, Inc. Subsequent to quarter end, a notice of default on the note receivable was sent to the party that purchased the equity investment in Advantis Certified Staffing Solutions, Inc. and the Company reclaimed the shares on July 3, 2017.
+As of December 31, 2016, the Company had \$500,000 in receivables relating to the sale of its equity investment in Advantis Certified Staffing Solutions, Inc. A notice of default on the note receivable was sent to the party that purchased the equity investment in Advantis Certified Staffing Solutions, Inc. and the Company reclaimed the shares on July 3, 2017.
 See Note 10.